OBB port on GTM900-B risks causing hw damage with fighting driver outputs on Calypso GPIO3/DTR line

 If the current OBB code is loaded and run on a GTM900-B module that is wired up externally per Huawei's official documentation, with PFC interface pin 22 connected to the DTR output of a CP2105, FT2232x or RS-232 receiver chip, the result will be a driver conflict, with the Calypso chip's GPIO output and the external chip's DTR output fighting on the same wire.
 It is my understanding that such driver fighting can cause hardware damage in one or both of the chips, hence this bug should be considered critical.

 The proposed patch attached to this bug report is one possible way to fix this bug, out of an infinite number of possibilities.
 Also my experiments on GTM900-B modules using my MMTB1 adapter indicate that this GPIO3/DTR line appears to be outfitted with an internal pull-down resistor inside the module, hence the Calypso input won't float if the DTR pin on the FPC interface is simply left unconnected.

-#2 Updated by falconia about 1 month ago
+Updated by falconia over 2 years ago

 i'm not sure i am following. according to the schem. in #4030, fpc pin22 is UART_TXD not DTR - please recheck.

 Sorry, I am using Huawei's official pin numbering for the FPC interface, the one in their datasheet - I don't know why you chose to reverse these pin numbers on your schem.
 Right now the following relation holds as a result of this reversal:

 Updated by laforge over 2 years ago

 On Mon, Jun 29, 2020 at 03:15:50PM +0000, roh [REDMINE] wrote: